DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 and surgery.

-- A committee dealing with
+- A committee dealing with utilization

-utilization review as it relates to the
+review as it relates to the practice of

 practice of osteopathic medicine.

-- A national or state committee,
+- A national or state committee, board,

-board, council, or association related to
+council, or association related to the

 A committee, board, council, or